TheDJVG/PoGo-and-NX-communication/README.md

 It seems that the Switch generates a Nonce with 16 byte lenght but the value is transported in hex instead of bytes (or the Nonce is generated from only printable characters).
 A nonce cannot be reused.
 Pokemon GO will reject the connection if it receives a Nonce used before.
 Unclear if this is for the lifecycle of the application or the value is actually stored somewhere?

+Changes in mac address and trainer name do not seem to affect the encryption.
+The share data encryption does change when the Application ID and/or Nonce changes.

 # Bluetooh Low Energy Services & Characteristics
 Pokemon GO is considered the Peripheral and the Ninendo Switch is the Central.